 So the cat's out of the bag - my home is going to be white... with a white roof!
 Surprised?
 I doubt it ;-) Actually, it's more accurate to say it's going to be white + green.
 We're going to use lush green landscaping (think turf, palm trees and plants) and green-coloured pool, to contrast with the white-on-white property.
 Which white will I choose?
 Well you'll have to stay tuned to find that out.

 CLICK ON THE IMAGES TO BE TAKEN TO THE ORIGINAL SOURCE

 Vision boards are the FIRST step you should take when renovating.
 It doesn't matter if your project is big or small, a vision board sets the tone and direction for the entire reno and will become your guiding light come decision time.

 Renovating without a clear vision is like plonking yourself down in the swivel chair of a new hairdresser and saying, ‘Do whatever you want.’
 Chances are you’ll spend a fortune, be forced to live with something you don’t want (bangs, anyone?) and it will all end in tears.

 Creating a vision may sound a bit scary, maybe even a bit fluffy, but our success in the reno game comes from our experience, and we know that when you spend quality time planning, you create solid building blocks for renos that run smoother, quicker and deliver better results.

 Want to learn how to create your own reno vision board?
-We'll show you how in The Reno School - Intake 2 is on sale now, click the button below to find out more
+We'll show you how in The Reno School, next intake is on sale now, click the button below to find out more